Silver mining: Recycling

 About 5000 tons of silver are annually recovered from scrap.
 Jewelry, photographic film, silverware, coins, and electronics are sources of recyclable silver.
-However, jewelry and silverware are not as important of a source of recycled metal compared to electronics and photographic film.
+However, jewelry and silverware are not as important of a source of recycled metal compared to electronics and, until the 21st century, photographic film.
 The main techniques to process silver scrap: electrolysis, metallic replacement, and precipitation.
 Electrolytic silver recovery refers to the process where silver cations are reduced to their metallic state, adhering to an electrode.

 In metallic replacement, a solution of silver thiosulfate is converted to the metallic state by the action of a solid reducing agent, such a steel wool.
 The equipment in this process is commonly referred to as "metallic recovery cartridges".

 Precipitation refers to the process of extracting silver from silver-rich solutions.
 This technique uses precipitating agents to form silver sulfide in the solution.
 The precipitation method is not extensively utilized due to the fact that excess sulfide can result in the release of toxic gas.